antoniogioiacom/antoniogioia.com/src/pages/poor-mans-data-analysis-with-openai/post.md

 And the user will receive the best matching rooms from the textual CSV, streamed directly to their browser!

-The same pattern is used in the user's very first question, where we need to identify the city before creating the CSV for the response.
+A different pattern is used in the user's very first question, where we need to identify the city before creating the CSV for the response.
 Our hook will return that the city is _null_ if no city is found in the messages.
 In that case, I craft a prompt for OpenAI that asks the user for a city again:

 ```javascript
 // the list of allowed cities comes from my database